kabanero-io/kabanero-foundation/README.md

   - 26GB + ( 1GB * #nodes ) Memory
     - Notably elasticsearch requires a large memory node to schedule on

-The [](prereq-details.md) illustrates the default container resource requests and limits in a 3 node cluster.
+The following [table](prereq-details.md) illustrates the default container resource requests and limits in a 3 node cluster.